yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 The process is simple, make the integrated video encoder work in the background while yuzu (or any other emulator) runs.
 This is easily achieved from Radeon Software by going to `Settings > Record & Stream` and enabling `Instant Replay`.
-Intel/Linux owners should be able to reach similar results by instead using the Xbox Game Ba, or [setting OBS to keep a buffer](https://obsproject.com/forum/resources/instant-replay.575/).
+Intel/Linux owners should be able to reach similar results by instead using the Xbox Game Bar, or [setting OBS to keep a buffer](https://obsproject.com/forum/resources/instant-replay.575/).

 {{< imgs
 	"./instantreplay.png| A driver toggle for power management would be so much simpler"